Free Gospel-Centered Sunday School Curriculum

 Hand Motions:

-• Love: Cross arms over chest
+• "You shall love": Cross both arms over your chest like a hug.

-• The Lord your God: Point up
+• "the Lord your God": Point one finger straight up toward heaven.

 Praying with Kids